 The practice of mindfulness can help you use your physical, emotional and spiritual resources to cope, heal, grow and improve your health and well-being.
 Research shows that mindfulness can help you reduce stress, anxiety and depression, as well as help you manage chronic pain and illness.
-Learn how to calm your body and mind from experts at the Osher Center for Integrative Medicine at Vanderbilt.
+Learn how to calm your body and mind from experts at the Osher Center for Integrative Health at Vanderbilt.

 Osher Online Schedule